spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

 These configuration properties are packaged in a [configuration metadata file](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-configuration-metadata.html#configuration-metadata).
 Boot's auto-configuration libraries already contain these metadata files and is what enabled you to configure Boot's [Common Application Properties](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#spring-cloud-dataflow-global-properties), such as server.port as well as families of other properties specific to a given technology, for example JMX and logging that use the the prefix `spring.jmx` and `logging`.

-2. Whitelist properties that you want to have preferred visibility in the UI and Shell as explained [here](%currentPath%/feature-guides/general/application-metadata/#whitelisting-properties) instead of viewing all of Boot's Common Application Properties.
+2. Allowlist properties that you want to have preferred visibility in the UI and Shell as explained [here](%currentPath%/feature-guides/general/application-metadata/#allowlisting-properties) instead of viewing all of Boot's Common Application Properties.
 3. Configure the `spring-cloud-app-starter-metadata-maven-plugin`, as explained [here](%currentPath%/feature-guides/general/application-metadata/#configure-app-starter-metadata-maven-plugin), to generate metadata jar as well as the `META-INF/spring-configuration-metadata-encoded.properties` file used to create Container Image labels.

-The additional steps to create a label in a container image with the application metadata and whitelist are
+The additional steps to create a label in a container image with the application metadata and allowlist are

 1. Configure the `properties-maven-plugin`, as explained [here](%currentPath%/feature-guides/general/application-metadata/#properties-maven-plugin), to load the `META-INF/spring-configuration-metadata-encoded.properties` as maven properties.
 Among others it will load the `org.springframework.cloud.dataflow.spring.configuration.metadata.json` property.